jreveillaud/Mosquito-Symbiont-Microdiversity/README.md

 By the way, the folder "source" including all functions and the main R packages used in the workflow.

+## Metadata and additionnal files

+You also will find a metadata folder that contains the Supplementary Table 1 avaible in the MS and a additional_files folder that contains files used for Beta diversity and Wolbachia screening.

 ## Needed ressources
 The workflow uses mainly two softwares, oligotyping version 2.1 and anvi'o version 7.1, using a docker container and a conda environment respectively.

 To install oligotyping-2.1 in a docker container, you can follow this great tutorial : https://merenlab.org/2014/09/02/virtualbox/

 To install anvi'o-7.1, you can follow this one : https://merenlab.org/2016/06/26/installation-v2/

+You also need  download the silva database version 138, especially the silva_nr99_v138_train_set.fa.gz and silva_species_assignment_v138.fa files available just here : https://zenodo.org/record/3986799#.Ya3eHy3pN71 and put them into a Bank folder in the main directory.